bowo-prasetyo/forkbuild/docs/Protocol.md

 can consume Publications without knowing whether the underlying source is LocalStorage, Steem, Hive, Ethereum, IPFS, or another ForkBuild node.

-Discovery Views (0.1.26)
+Discovery Views (0.1.26–0.1.27)

-Three view modes consume the same DiscoveryProvider abstraction:
+Three view modes consume the same DiscoveryProvider abstraction, augmented by WorldLayoutProvider for spatial navigation:

 1. **Repository View** — technical exploration.
 A flat or filtered list of Publications with fork counts, lineage hints, and actions (Open,